Pathfinder-Style Character Building

 Favored Class Rules

-Favored class is determined by the character instead of their race.
+Favored class is a determined by the character instead of their race.
 Once a favored class is picked at character level 1, it can’t be changed.
-If either half of a gestalt level is a favored class, the entire level counts as favored.
+If either half of a gestalt level is a favored class, see the Mundane Characters Gestalt article.

 |GM’s Note: As per Maginomicon’s House Rules, everyone gets two favored classes determined by character, chosen when you first take the class (the racial favored class is ignored).
 Further, multiclass penalties are multiplicative of 80%, not subtractive by 20%.
 This means that the first class that causes a multiclass penalty results in you gaining only 80% XP, the second 80% × 80%, etc. This is to encourage multiclassing.|

-By taking a level in your favored class, you gain either +1 HP or +1 skill point, chosen at the time that you level up.
+By taking a level with a hit die in your favored class, you gain either +1 HP or +1 skill point that level, chosen at the time that you level up.

 Feat Progression Rules